algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xa1
 - Pops: *... stack*, {[]byte A}, {[]byte B}
 - Pushes: []byte
 - A minus B, where A and B are byte-arrays interpreted as big-endian unsigned integers.
-Panic on underflow.
+Fail on underflow.
 - **Cost**: 10
 - LogicSigVersion >= 4